Understanding Contrastive Learning Through the Lens of Margins: Experimental Results

 For experiments, we replaced $w_{ij}$ with $w_{ij}^{dim}$ in Eq.~\ref{eq:pos-emp-overall}.
 We used three convex ($c$ is 1/3, 0.5, 0.7), three concave ($c$ is 1.5, 2.5, 5), and linear ($c$ is 1) curves.

 Fig.~\ref{fig:curve-acc} shows how different $c$ affects various SSL methods and datasets, and Fig.~\ref{fig:sc-curve-acc} shows the performance of MoCo as both scale $s$ and $c$ change.
-If $s$ is 1, unless $c$ is extremely small, the performance variation due to $c$ is very minimal.
-However, as s increases, the performance variation caused by $c$ becomes more pronounced.
+If $s$ is 1, the performance variation caused by $c$ is negligible, unless $c$ is extremely small.
+However, the performance variation caused by $c$ becomes more pronounced as $s$ increases.
 While it varies slightly depending on the dataset, in many cases, $c$ being close to or greater than 1 yields the optimal outcome.
 Furthermore, considering that the curvature due to margins is highly convex, this explains partly why using margins might not fully exploit the advantage of weighting positive samples differently based on their angles.